Community and history

 Our Community

 The Vinegar Hill community is diverse and varied, all genders, ages, sizes, ethnicities, and backgrounds, from all around Aotearoa and beyond.
 We value the differences between us, as well as our shared histories and experiences.
-Vinegar Hill draws people from near and far, from grandparents to mokopuna.
-Some have been coming for decades, and every year there are new faces and new returns.

 Note: Transphobia, misogyny, racism, and other discriminatory nonsense is not welcome at camp.
 We love and cherish all our Rainbow whānau.